Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Long-wavelength collisional electrostatic modes in the limit

-The mode evolution equations for the density and the temperature, equations \refeq{eq:electron_inner-dens0-collisional} and \refeq{eq:electron_inner-temp0-collisional}, respectively, have the structure promised at the outset of this calculation.
-The envelope of the mode is controlled by the combination of the finite-orbit-width and finite-Larmor-radius perpendicular diffusion, and parallel diffusion.
+The mode evolution equations for the density and the temperature, equations \refeq{eq:electron_inner-dens0-collisional} and \refeq{eq:electron_inner-temp0-collisional}, respectively, have the promised structure: the envelope of the mode is controlled by the combination of the finite-orbit-width and finite-Larmor-radius perpendicular diffusion, and parallel diffusion.
 The perpendicular diffusion terms scale as $\cfreqei (\kky \gyrde)^2 \lchi^2$, whereas equations \refeq{eq:electron_inner1b-collisional}, \refeq{eq:upareeff} and \refeq{eq:qpareeff} show implicitly that the parallel diffusion terms scale as $(\vthere^2/\cfreqei \saffac^2 \rmajorz^2)\drvsqt{}{\lchi}$.
 This result justifies the initial ordering \refeq{eq:collisional-lchi} and the discussion in section \ref{section:innersolution-collisional}.
 To obtain explicit analytical forms for all terms in the transport equations \refeq{eq:electron_inner-dens0-collisional} and \refeq{eq:electron_inner-temp0-collisional}, we consider the $\fract{\saffac \rmajorz \cfreqee}{ \vthere} \gg 1$ (Pfirsh-Schl\"{u}ter) regime in the next section.
-The resulting analytical forms for the transport equations illustrate the physics of the mode evolution.
-To demonstrate the matching between the collisionless and collisional regimes, we consider the $\fract{\saffac \rmajorz \cfreqee}{ \vthere} \ll 1$ (banana-plateau) regime in section \ref{sec:banana-and-collisional-collisionless-matching}.
+To demonstrate the transition between the collisionless and collisional regimes, we consider the $\fract{\saffac \rmajorz \cfreqee}{ \vthere} \ll 1$ (banana-plateau) regime in section \ref{sec:banana-and-collisional-collisionless-matching}.